lsst-dm/dmtn-168/index.rst

 AWS Access Key for S3 Access to GCS Buckets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rubin jobs need to access the GCS butler bucket in s3 botocore, hence AWS authentication is required.
-The AWS access secret key is stored in he environment variables **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY**.
+The AWS access secret key is stored in the environment variables **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY**.

-Currently the AWS access key from the service account **butler-gcs-butler-gcs-data-sa@data-curation-prod-fbdb.iam.gserviceaccount.com** is used as show on `the interoperability setting page <https://console.cloud.google.com/storage/settings;tab=project_access?project=data-curation-prod-fbdb>`_ for the project *data-curation-prod-fbdb*.
+Currently the AWS access key from the service account **butler-gcs-butler-gcs-data-sa@data-curation-prod-fbdb.iam.gserviceaccount.com** is used as shown on the `interoperability setting page <https://console.cloud.google.com/storage/settings;tab=project_access?project=data-curation-prod-fbdb>`_ for the project *data-curation-prod-fbdb*.

 The AWS access key is passed to the POD nodes via `kubernetes secrets <https://kubernetes.io/docs/concepts/configuration/secret/>`_ in the *data* field which have to be **base64-encoded** strings.
 Then the AWS access key is passed as environment variables into the Rubin docker containers.